 She said: “How can they measure the impact of this when there are so many things going on in the service?”

-“Without price competition there’s no incentive to lower costs and find more effective methods of doing the job.”
+However the policy was welcomed by Nick Bosanquet, professor of health policy at Imperial College.
+He said: “Without price competition there’s no incentive to lower costs and find more effective methods of doing the job.”

 “Just because we didn’t get it completely right in the 90s doesn’t mean we have to go on in the 21st century continuing to be frightened of using these things.”